 A selection of some of my favorite logos, marks and identities that I've created over the years for various clients or for fun.

-Waiting At Joe's is a new book about the waiters at the famous Miami Beach landmark Joe's Stone Crab.
+Waiting At Joe's is a book about the waiters at the famous Miami Beach landmark Joe's Stone Crab.
 It is NOT about the wait that often accompanies eating there, which can sometimes take up to 3 hours.

 I had the pleasure of shooting the waiters at the restaurant over two days.
 I also developed the cover design concept that the publisher ended up using for the book.